| Read Time: 8 minutes |

 Can I Sue Farmers Financial Solutions?

-If you’ve lost money caused by Farmers Financial Solutions and/or its employees’ misconduct then the answer is, YES, you can sue Farmers Financial Solutions, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Farmers Financial Solutions in FINRA arbitration proceedings but WIN that arbitration.
-The easiest way to know if you have a viable case against Farmers Financial Solutions is to call Attorney Pearce at our office at 800-732-2889.
+Yes, you can sue Farmers Financial Solutions, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
+If you’ve lost money caused by Farmers Financial Solutions and/or its employees’ misconduct, Attorney Robert Wayne Pearce has over 45 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Farmers Financial Solutions in FINRA arbitration proceedings but WIN that arbitration.

 What is Farmers Financial Solutions?